Laura Bailey: Voice acting

 Voice actor Kent Williams spotted Bailey at one of her college plays and invited her to audition for Funimation while they were working on Dragon Ball Z. Her first major role on Dragon Ball Z was Kid Trunks, which she portrayed with a raspy voice.
+Bailey initially tried to do the role alongside her college career, but stopped attending on the advice of her lecturer to focus on voice acting.
 She voiced the starring character Marlene Angel in Blue Gender, which was the first project Funimation did outside of the Dragon Ball world, and Keiko Yukimura in Yu Yu Hakusho, which ran on Cartoon Network.

 Bailey was cast for the starring role of Tohru Honda in the anime Fruits Basket.
 She said that Tohru's character has helped her be more positive: "I was so inspired by her character by her, joy, and outlook on life that, you know, you wanna emulate that."
 She later voiced Lust, one of the villains in Fullmetal Alchemist, and Sana Kurata in Kodocha.

 Bailey had been working with Funimation for about four years before she started ADR directing.
 She worked on Blue Gender: The Warrior and some episodes of Case Closed.
 Her first major ADR directing project was Gunslinger Girl, in which she also voices Henrietta.
 She also co-directed parts of Kodocha.
 She became a line producer for the Funimation dub of Shin-Chan and also voiced the title character.